ANA-Illinois Legislative Platform

 • Legislation that defines, recognizes and expands nursing and advanced practice nursing.

-• Active opposition of any attempt to hire or substitute non-nurses to practice professional nursing as defined by the Illinois Nurse Practice Act.
+• Active opposition to any attempt to hire or substitute non-nurses to practice professional nursing as defined by the Illinois Nurse Practice Act.

 • The right of nurses to be represented as a separate group of health care professionals.